 Yes!
-During the allotted 7 hours, your off-peak electricity rates will be cheaper than the peak rates you pay during the day.
+During the allotted 7 hours, you’ll be paying less for your off-peak electricity rates than the peak rates you pay during the day.
 It won’t necessarily be cheaper than all other electricity tariffs on the market, though.
 Check your rates with your energy supplier to be sure.

 How do I know if I’m on an Economy 7 tariff?

 To find out if you’re already registered for Economy 7, check your electricity bill.
 If your electricity seems to be charged at 2 different rates (one for day and one for night), you’re on Economy 7.